 Displacement field measurement with stereo DIC

 Following the indications of Figure 1, we therefore positioned a pair of cameras opposite the axle being tested.
-A short video representative of a loading cycle on rough cobbles passage, as well as the range of motion in the vertical direction measured by digital image correlation is shown below.
+A short video representative of a loading cycle on rough cobbles passage, as well as the displacement field in the vertical direction measured by digital image correlation is shown below.

 Results and perspectives

-To this end, we imported the displacement fields computed in the SAMCEF software (fig.3), which could then be directly compared to the displacement measured by EikoTwin -DIC on the instrumented area.
+To this end, we imported the displacement fields computed in the SAMCEF software (fig.2), which could then be directly compared to the displacement measured by EikoTwin DIC on the instrumented area.
 We see that if the overall variations of the two fields are similar, the measured and calculated values differ somewhat significantly.
 This is due to the application of the boundary conditions in the numerical calculation, which is idealized in relation to the actual solicitation.
-One way to improve the test/simulation comparison would be to re-inject the experimental boundary conditions measured in EikoTwin-DIC as input of the numerical model to improve the comparability of both results.
+One way to improve the test/simulation comparison would be to re-inject the experimental boundary conditions measured in EikoTwin DIC as input of the numerical model to improve the comparability of both results.

 In conclusion, a large amount of kinematic data can be extracted from this first test, and measured displacement can be used as new input boundary conditions in the finite element model, to improve test/simulation comparison and in the long run improve predictability of simulation for this fatigue loading.